 Good morning.
 Ten thousand Americans are turning 65 every day.
 It used to be that this was the traditional age of retirement.
 But today, as this Committee has examined in previous hearings, many older Americans continue to work well past the age of 65.
-Some of those who are healthy enough and want to continue working do so because of the personal satisfaction.
-Others, however, continue to work because they have no choice -- they simply cannot afford to retire.
+Some of those who are healthy enough want to continue working because of the personal satisfaction.
+Others, however, continue to work because they have no choice - they simply cannot afford to retire.

-The Center for Retirement Research estimates that there is a \$7.8 trillion gap between what Americans have saved for retirement and what they would actually need.
+The Center for Retirement Research estimates that there is a \$7.8 trillion gap between what Americans have saved for retirement and what they will actually need.
 As Americans live longer, the risk that they will outlive their savings only increases.

 Perhaps most startling are studies that show just how little Americans have in savings.
 According to AARP, the typical working household in Maine has just \$3,000 saved for retirement.
 In fact, one out of two Americans has less than \$1,000 in savings.
-For those living paycheck to paycheck, it can be difficult to cover the heating bill or to afford much-needed medications, much less save for the future.
+For those living paycheck to paycheck, it can be difficult to cover the heating bill or afford much-needed medications, much less save for the future.
 For many, saving for retirement seems out of the question.

-I am also particularly concerned with the impact of caregiving on retirement security.
+I am also particularly concerned about the impact of those who take time out of the workforce to care for others on their retirement security.
 We know that time spent caring for loved ones can have implications for lifetime earnings and retirement savings.

 We are on the verge of a national crisis.
 We did not get here overnight.
-Over the past several decades, employment patterns in America have evolved, creating new opportunities in some ways, and in other ways challenging the notion of retirement as our parents and grandparents knew it.
+Over the past several decades, employment patterns in America have changed, creating new opportunities in some ways, and in other ways challenging the notion of retirement as our parents and our grandparents knew it.
 Three emerging retirement trends, in particular, warrant our attention.

-First, traditional pensions are rare these days as employers have shifted away from employer-based "defined benefit" plans to "defined contribution" plans, like 401(k)s.
-This means individuals are becoming increasingly responsible for their own retirement planning and are assuming more of the risk.
+First, traditional pensions outside of the public sector are rare these days as employers have shifted away from employer-based "defined benefit" plans to "defined contribution" plans, such as 401(k)s.
+This means that individuals are becoming increasingly responsible for their own retirement planning and are assuming more of the risk.

-Second, Americans who look to employer-sponsored plans are finding that many companies do not offer this option.
+Second, Americans who look to employer-sponsored plans are finding that many companies simply do not offer this option.
 In Maine, about 46 percent of all private sector employees work for an employer that does not offer a retirement plan.

-And third, it is increasingly clear that Social Security shouldn't be the only source of income retirees count on to sustain their current standard of living.
-Nationwide, the Social Security Administration notes that among beneficiaries, 48 percent of married couples and 69 percent of unmarried persons receive half of their income or more from Social Security.
-Many seniors in my State rely almost solely on Social Security to cover their monthly expenses in their retirement, despite the fact that the average annual benefit is just under \$16,000 a year.
+And third, it is increasingly clear that Social Security shouldn't be the only source of retirement income that retirees count on to sustain their current standard of living.
+Nationwide, the Social Security Administration notes that among its beneficiaries, 48 percent of married couples and 69 percent of unmarried individuals receive half of their income for retirement, or more, from Social Security.
+Many seniors in my State rely almost solely on Social Security to cover their monthly expenses in retirement, despite the fact that the average annual benefit is just under \$16,000 a year.

 Today, we will examine the state of our nation's retirement system.
-The Government Accountability Office has done extensive work studying this issue, and I appreciate the Comptroller General's personal interest in addressing the challenges that make it difficult for far too many Americans to adequately save for the future.
+The Government Accountability Office has done extensive work studying this issue, including issuing this very comprehensive report, which has been updated for our hearing, and I very much appreciate the Comptroller General's personal interest in addressing the challenges that make it difficult for far too many Americans to have a comfortable retirement by adequately saving for the future.